 A cheese made from milk of Pag island sheep

 The award-winning Paški sir is made from milk of Pag island sheep.
-Approximately 3,000 sheep stroll on the ground in Pag and their each step is followed by more than 20 shepherds.
-The specialty of Pag island cheese comes from the island of Pag and its marvelous vegetation which, although very sparse, is full of various aromatic herbs.
+Approximately 3,000 sheep stroll on the ground in Pag and each step is followed by more than 20 shepherds.
+The specialty of Pag island cheese comes from the island of Pag and its marvellous vegetation which, although very sparse, is full of various aromatic herbs.
 Also, the wind blowing from the northeast during the winter brings salt from the sea to the mainland.
 All of that makes the Pag island cheese unique.

 Aged Paški sir cheese is best served with a glass of good red wine